Xonshiz/anime-dl/docs/index.md

 -h, --help                             Prints the basic help menu of the script and exits.
 -i,--input                             Defines the input link to the anime.
 -V,--version                           Prints the VERSION and exits.
 -u,--username                          Indicates username for a website.
--p,--password                          Indicates password for a website.
--r,--resolution                        Indicates the desired resolution. (default = 720p)
--l,--language                          Selects the language for the show. (default = Japanese) [Langs = english, dub, sub, Japanese, eng]
+[REQUIRED] -p,--password                          Indicates password for a website.
+[REQUIRED] -r,--resolution                        Indicates the desired resolution. (default = 720p) -l,--language                          Selects the language for the show. (default = Japanese) [Langs = english, dub, sub, Japanese, eng]
 ```